Mbition’s education manager for real estate offers big data tips for your real estate business.

 Remember, analytics and what is referred to as “big data” are changing the way real estate professionals, buyers, sellers, developers, and financial institutions think about property transactions.
 By using available analytics, you can optimize your profession and work to benefit your real estate business.

-Richard J. Gallegos, DREI, CDEI, a licensed associate broker, is the education manager for real estate, OnCourse Learning.
+Richard J. Gallegos, DREI, CDEI, a licensed associate broker, is the education manager for real estate, Mbition.
 A licensed commercial real estate instructor, Gallegos has published and copyrighted 13 CRE course booklets.
 He is also a CRE instructor, has served as overseer on several CRE projects and consulted on many across the country.